S1rEBrum/camera_project/TX + Node + RX/TX_to_Node_to_RX/README_TX_to_Node_to_RX.md

 current one for TX uses channel 5, try bigger value (~100) etc; check the Node-to-RX logic once more, maybe the radio is not configured and tries to listen to the TX pipe at the same time.

-UPDATE 01.08.24: The 3-point system worked, got the image on the receiver after node (see the folder for the image)
+UPDATE 01.08.24: The 3-point system worked, got the image on the receiver after node (see the folder for the image sent and screenshot from the IDE)